 Future Directions in MS Stem Cell Research

 Ongoing research aims to optimize stem cell delivery methods, improve cell survival and engraftment, and develop new stem cell sources.
-Further research is needed to determine the long-term efficacy and safety of thérapie par cellules souches Pour MS.
+Further research is needed to determine the long-term efficacy and safety of thérapie par cellules souches for MS.

 Thérapie par cellules souches for MS faces challenges, y compris: